 For the last 10 years I’ve worked as a mountain bike, rock climb, kayak and canoe, windsurf, sail and power boat instructor and cycle mechanic.
 This career has enabled me to meet all sorts of incredible people and I’ve been lucky enough to guide mountain bike groups through the redwoods of New Zealand, bush whack through the Australian outback, rock climb up and over some of the Italian Alps, windsurf around Greek islands and sail across the Atlantic Ocean!

 All these adventures led me to a little cottage in Stroud with my fiancée Lucy, where my passion for outdoor education transitioned into youth work and I became involved within running an exciting National Citizen Service residential programme.
 This programme saw almost 400 young people get involved with elements of outdoor education, independent living, skills development and community action projects.
 The positive impact that this made to individuals was clear and I knew I wanted to find more work where I can be a part of something that people really valued!
-I couldn’t be happier to have found The Access Bike Project!!
-I hope to get stuck in with this incredible project and help it to reach as many people as possible.
-As well as learning all things bikes, there are some wonderful and weird creations being made daily, so even if you’re not a bike fanatic, come on down and check it out!
+I couldn’t be happier to have found The Access Bike Project!
+I've now moved on to manage a project I started at Access Bike - The Bike Drop - as business hosted by the Grace Network and operating from Brimscombe Mills.

 I started at Access Bike in February 2019 and immediately loved how free and creative you can be here.
 Since then I’ve learnt so much about bikes, sharing skills, inclusion, recycling, communal creativity and what can be cooked on a George Foreman Grill.

 I’m a musician, mountainboarder, van-builder, and a wild-swimming, vegan-cooking, bike-fixing, upcycling enthusiast.
-I’ve gone from teaching mountainboarding at 14, to studying music and performing around Europe at 18, to building my own campervan, releasing more music and leading Access Bike’s amazing workshop right now!
+I’ve gone from teaching mountainboarding at 14, to studying music and performing around Europe at 18, to building my own campervan, releasing more music and leading Access Bike’s amazing workshop until 2021!

 Although I knew pretty much nothing about bikes when I first walked through the workshop doors, I’ve been taught so much by the amazingly diverse range of people that I’ve interacted with here at Access Bike.
-I’m now so excited that I can pass on my new-found knowledge to others.
+I was so excited that I can pass on my new-found knowledge to others.

 After 23 years as a Royal Air Force engineer my career came to an abrupt end when I had a stroke.
 I couldn’t carry on in the Air Force but I did benefit from their veteran disability compensation scheme – giving me a pension to live off and grants for training in new areas.
 I loved cycling and my background as an engineer led me to invest in a few bike mechanic courses at The Cycle Systems Academy in Dorset.
 I really enjoyed the courses, but when I went to check out getting a job in local shops and projects I didn’t feel they were right for me – the atmosphere was a bit unfriendly or too profit orientated for my needs.